-Lawrence Wasden is Idaho’s 32nd Attorney General.
-He was elected to his fourth term on Nov.
-4, 2014, and is the longest serving attorney general in the state’s history.
+Lawrence Wasden is Idaho’s 32nd attorney general.
+He was elected to his fifth term on Nov.
+6, 2018, and is the longest serving attorney general in the state’s history.

 His professional career as a lawyer has been dedicated almost entirely to public service.
-He has served in the Attorney General’s Office for more than 28 years, starting in 1989 with his appointment as a deputy assigned to the Idaho State Tax Commission.
+He has served in the Office of the Attorney General for more than 29 years, starting in 1989 with his appointment as a deputy assigned to the Idaho State Tax Commission.
 He was later promoted to Deputy Chief of Staff and then Chief of Staff before winning his first election to the office in 2002.

-Mr. Wasden also served as Deputy Prosecuting Attorney in Canyon County and Prosecuting Attorney in Owyhee County.
+Mr. Wasden also served as Deputy Prosecuting Attorney in Canyon County, Idaho and Prosecuting Attorney in Owyhee County, Idaho.

 Throughout his career, Attorney General Wasden has been recognized for his leadership in the legal profession, public health, protecting children and consumers, prosecuting public corruption and promoting open and transparent government.